CoffeeCodeAndCreatine/developer_set_up/README.md

 ```
 This command uses curl to download and run an install script.

-In the event you would like a little extra reading on iterm, you can find their main page [here](https://ohmyz.sh/#install).
+In the event you would like a little extra reading on oh my zsh, you can find their main page [here](https://ohmyz.sh/#install).

 ### Step 5: Iterm2
 Terminal is nice, it does what it claims to do, but a lot could be added.
 This is where iterm2 comes in.
 This is an app, so no command line here.
 Just go to their site and install.